 Healthcare proxy – This document identifies who a person has designated to make their healthcare decisions for them (a proxy) in the event that they are unable to make their wishes known.
 Basically, the proxy has the same rights to request or refuse medical treatments as the patient would have if they were able to communicate.

 Power of Attorney (POA) – This document identifies who is authorized to perform functions that include financial transactions, address legal or business matters, and apply for benefits if a medical condition leaves an individual unable to make or communicate their decisions.
 POAs may be general in scope or limited to specific functions as predetermined by the individual requesting the POA.

-If you do not have an advanced directive, our Patient Advocate can give you additional information and even help you complete your own advanced directive packet.
-Please feel free to call our Patient Advocate at 498-1380.
+If you do not have an advanced directive, our Social Services department can give you additional information and even help you complete your own advanced directive packet.
+Please feel free to call our Social Services department at 498-1215.